SAP-samples/event-driven-integrations-codejam/exercises/05-explore-aem/README.md

 From here, you will also be able to access dashboards available in Datadog if [Insights advanced monitoring has been enabled](https://help.pubsub.em.services.cloud.sap/Cloud/Insights/Advanced-Monitoring/access-datadog.htm).
 We will not cover it in this CodeJam but you can learn more about it in the [documentation](https://help.pubsub.em.services.cloud.sap/Cloud/Insights/Advanced-Monitoring/using-dashboards.htm).
 One thing to highlight here is that if you already use Datadog, it will be possible to [forward the Insights data](https://help.pubsub.em.services.cloud.sap/Cloud/Insights/insights_data_forwarding.htm) to your own Datadog account.

 > [!TIP]
-> 💡 An idea.... once we start exchanging messages in SAP Integration Suite, advanced event mesh, remember to visit the Insights section so that you can see how the number of messages
+> 💡 An idea ... once we start exchanging messages in AEM, remember to visit the Insights section so that you can see how the number of messages

 ## Summary